klenwell/rails-code-challenge/README.markdown

 1. Next, complete the project as described below within your fork.
 1. Finally, push all of your changes to your fork on github and submit a pull request.
 You should also email [data.challenge@livingsocial.com](mailto:data.challenge@livingsocial.com) and your recruiter to let them know you have submitted a solution.
 Make sure to include your github username in your email (so we can match people with pull requests).

+## Alternate Submission Instructions (if you don't want to publicize completing the challenge)
+1. Clone the repository
+1. Next, complete your project as described below within your local repository
-Note: As an alternative submission process, you may email a patch file to [data.challenge@livingsocial.com](mailto:data.challenge@livingsocial.com).
+1. Email a patch file to [data.challenge@livingsocial.com](mailto:data.challenge@livingsocial.com).

 ## Project Description
 Imagine that LivingSocial has just acquired a new company.
 Unfortunately, the company has never stored their data in a database and instead uses a plain text file.
 We need to create a way for the new subsidiary to import their data into a database.
 Your task is to create a web interface that accepts file uploads, normalizes the data, and then stores it in a relational database.